Lydia Farley Shows Off Incredible Figure In A White Bikini

 “You are goals girl!” wrote another one.

-According to an article by Maxim, the model said that she is a life loving girl who has a great passion for fitness and making memories.
+According to an article by Maxim, the model said that she is a life-loving girl who has a great passion for fitness and making memories.
 The article added that she is someone who is always willing to take risks for whatever she believes in.
 When asked about a secret talent, Lydia revealed the following.

 “My number one talent is the ability to make people laugh!”